fuchsia-br/fargo/README.md

         autotest             Auto build and test in Fuchsia device or emulator build                Build binary targeting Fuchsia device or emulator build-tests          Build tests for Fuchsia device or emulator cargo                Run a cargo command for Fuchsia.
-Use -- to indicate that all following arguments should be passed to cargo. check                Check binary targeting Fuchsia device or emulator configure            Run a configure script for the cross compilation environment
+Use -- to indicate that all following arguments should be passed to cargo. check                Check binary targeting Fuchsia device or emulator configure            Run a configure script for the cross compilation environment doc                  Build a package's documentation
         enable-networking    Enable networking for a running emulator help                 Prints this message or the help of the given subcommand(s) list-devices         List visible Fuchsia devices